hasura/graphql-engine/server/STYLE.md

 ```

 which avoids the need for the extra name entirely.
 If such an approach isn’t
-feasible or is hard to read, and a type-related prefix or suffix is absolutely
+practical or is hard to read, and a type-related prefix or suffix is absolutely
 necessary, prefer a prefix with the full name of the type over abbreviations:

 ```haskell